-Often hand injuries occur because workers are wearing the wrong hand protection (or worse, no hand protection!)
+Often hand injuries occur because workers are wearing the wrong hand protection—or worse, no hand protection.
 Unfortunately, the countless safety glove options on the market can make it difficult to choose the right protection.
-How do you know which gloves offer the level of cut resistance your workers need without inhibiting their performance and comfort?
+How do you know which gloves offer the level of cut resistance your workers need without inhibiting their work and comfort?

 To understand cut resistance, we first need to understand the underlying forces that cause a cut.

 There are two main forces that cause a cut or tear.

 This force is generated by a sharp object pushing down on a material – whether that is glove material or skin doesn’t matter.
 This downward force creates tension in the material, leading it to tear.